 Health providers are seeking out retail expertise

-As the same time, governments want to reduce overheads by focusing on the core business and using the private sector whereever possible to improve value and efficiency.
+At the same time, governments want to reduce overheads by focusing on the core business and using the private sector wherever possible to improve value and efficiency.
 Hospitals traditionally operated their own cafeteria, or let tenancies directly to small operators.
 Now they are seeking new possibilities.

 Some health providers are considering handing over “head leases” to retail providers who can manage the development and operation of vibrant retail precincts within their hospitals.
 That move is supported by private industry.
 The aim is to generate greater rental yields for the landlord as well as a critical mass of retail which is sustainable for the operator.
 Health providers focus on their core business while benefiting from the head lessor’s retail knowledge and expertise.